silkroadlegend/xBot/README.md

 >
 > *In fact, the code can result a bit messy and extensive, but please consider this is my WPF-learning project.*
 >
-> *I'm not entirelly sure if the source release will be a good choice since always will exists people looking for taking abusive advantajes over others which is not my intention, mine is simple; making a modern bot that will be better than sBot and/or mBot and will be available for free obviously.*
+> *I'm not entirelly sure if the source release will be a good choice since always will exists people looking for taking abusive advantages over others which is not my intention, mine is simple; making a modern bot that will be better than sBot and/or mBot and will be available for free obviously.*

 ---
 > ### Do you like this project ?